zhou436/Bone-Screw-Constructs-eFEM/README.md

 *

 ## Acknowledegement
-Some of the ideas of early versions were generate from: Jiexian Ma (2023). voxelMesh (voxel-based mesh) (https://www.mathworks.com/matlabcentral/fileexchange/104720-voxelmesh-voxel-based-mesh), MATLAB Central File Exchange.
+We'd like to acknowledge Jiexian Ma for their contributions to early versions of this code, which were inspired by their work on voxelMesh (voxel-based mesh) available on MATLAB Central File Exchange: voxelMesh (voxel-based mesh) (https://www.mathworks.com/matlabcentral/fileexchange/104720-voxelmesh-voxel-based-mesh), MATLAB Central File Exchange.
 Retrieved December 13, 2023.
-Thanks to his contribution, mainly in the voxel to element part.
-The code was later optimized by converting loop to matrix calculation.
-It requires more memory, but more efficient by large model generation.
+Jiexian Ma's contributions, particularly in the voxel-to-element part, played a significant role in the initial development of this code.
+Subsequently, we optimized the code by converting loops into matrix calculations, making it more memory-intensive but significantly more efficient for large model generation.
+Thank you for your valuable contributions!